-For the liver, it is anti-congestion and stimulating.
+For the liver, it is anti-congesting and stimulating.

-What’s more, it regulates pancreas and gallbladder secretions and helps eliminate toxic molecules like drugs and nicotine; it is therefore recommended for a pregnant women that keeps smoking…
+What’s more, it regulates pancreas and gallbladder secretions, and helps eliminate toxic molecules like drugs and nicotine; it is therefore recommended for pregnant women that are still smoking…

-It can be used in so many different ways, but one to remember is that it is anti-bruises.
+It can be used in so many different ways, but one to remember is that it helps bruise healing.

 You can apply it on the slightest scratch, pure or diluted in a pea size of aloe gel.

 For adults wishing to give a hand to their liver, here is a recipe: